An app can create up to 1,000 unique event names. If you exceed this limit you may see an

 Yes, you can do this if you would like.

-Ads Reporting supports fourteen pre-defined App Events.
-If you are logging an event that does not fall into one of the pre-defined events, it will show up in Ads Reporting under “Other Mobile App Actions“.
+If you are logging a custom event instead of a standard event, it will show up in Ads Reporting under “Other Mobile App Actions“ and will not be broken down.

-Yes, we deliver your ads to the people who are most likely to take a specific action at least once at the lowest cost.
+Yes, we deliver your ads to people who are most likely to take specific action at least once at the lowest cost.
+Create a mobile app install ad set that optimizes for a specific app event via the API.
+This is similar to a regular mobile app install or mobile app engagement ad set except:

-For mobile app engagement ads, you can optimize for any standard App Events, except App Launch.
-This option is available in Power Editor and via the API.
-See Ads Help Center, Optimizing for App Events.
+For mobile app engagement ads, optimize for standard App Events, except App Launch.
+These options available in Ads Manager and the API.
+See Ads Help Center, Optimizing for App Events and Marketing API, Ad Set.

 By enabling the switch for in-app purchase logging, the following App Events will be tracked: Initiate Checkout, Purchase, and Purchase Cancellation.